brunorijsman/openssl-qkd/doc/quantum-computing-breaks-and-fixes-classical-security.md

 Finding such a new quantum-resistant one-way function is an active area of research.
 Many post-quantum crypto algorithms have been proposed, including Lattice-based crypto, multivariate crypto, hash-based crypto, code-based crypto, super-singular elliptic curve isogeny crypto, etc. (this list is taken from the [post-quantum cryptography wikipedia page](https://en.wikipedia.org/wiki/Post-quantum_cryptography)).
 All these new crypto algorithms have in common that they are based on some new one-way function to replace factorization / modular logarithms.

+The [Open Quantum Safe organization](https://openquantumsafe.org/) has added support for many of these post-quantum encryption protocols to [OpenSSL](https://www.openssl.org/) by open-sourcing the [Open Quantum-Safe Library (LIBOQS)](https://github.com/open-quantum-safe/liboqs).

 There are two problems with the post-quantum cryptography approach:

  1. While these newly proposed post-quantum cryptography algorithms and their associated new quantum-resistant one-way functions are _believed_ to be quantum-safe, they are not _proven_ to be quantum safe.
 Heck, everyone thought factorization was quantum-safe until Shor shocked the world and proved that it wasn't.